kostaslbc/Rc-planes-live-map/README.md

 Fpv planes, drones, cars  etc.

 # Connections
-A connection with radio transmitter required (has been tested with radiomaster TX16s).
+A connection with radio transmitter required (has been tested with radiomaster TX16s) for EACH pilot.
 Connect a small esp32 board with the uart port of the TX16s. (telemetry mirror). https://www.waveshare.com/wiki/ESP32-S3-Zero